Veruschka: Rise to fame

 She studied art in Hamburg and then moved to Florence, where she was discovered at age 20 by the photographer Ugo Mulas and became a full-time model.
 In Paris, she met Eileen Ford, head of the prestigious Ford Modeling Agency.
 In 1961 she moved to New York City, but soon returned to Munich.
 For some time she was with the Stewart Modeling Agency at 405 Park Avenue in New York, where she reigned as the girl with the most covers on the wall inside the agency's entrance.
 She had also garnered attention when she made a brief five-minute appearance in the 1966 cult film Blow Up by Michelangelo Antonioni.

 Veruschka appeared on the cover of Life magazine's August 1967 issue; and various times on all four major Vogue magazines' (American, Italian, French and British) covers throughout the 1960s.
 She once worked with Salvador Dalí and photographer Peter Beard, who took her to Kenya.
 At her peak, she earned as much as $10,000 a day.
 In 1975, however, she departed from the fashion industry due to disagreements with Grace Mirabella, the newly appointed editor-in-chief of Vogue.
 In a 1999 interview, Veruschka said of their disagreements, "She wanted me to be bourgeois, and I didn't want to be that.
 I didn't model for a long time after that."

 In 1969, she attended the Woodstock festival.

 Veruschka inspired the most prestigious photographers of her time, like Franco Rubartelli, Richard Avedon, Bert Stern, David Bailey, Steven Meisel, Francesco Scavullo, and Peter Beard, who took her to Kenya and for big designers like Tom Ford, Michael Kors, Dolce & Gabbana and Ailanto.

+Veruschka inspired the name of a Guardian comic strip of the 1970s by John Kent, Varoomshka, but the character was based on Kent's wife.

 Veruschka was a pioneer of body painting.
 In 1966 she appeared in a photoshoot wearing nothing but body paint.
 After she retired from modelling in 1975 she collaborated with the sculptor and painter Holger Trülzsch, using body painting to create a series of avant-garde nude self-portrait photographs.

 She worked for the most important fashion houses, like YSL.
 Since 1990 she worked for Helmut Lang and Paco Rabanne.